 A key requirement to deploy an SDN architecture, such as the one defined above, is to standardize the interface to control the mobile devices.
 This can be done with OpenFlow [5], which is a standardized interface between the control and forwarding layers of the SDN architecture.
-The vendor-agnostic nature of Open-Flow facilitates the integration of heterogeneous devices in a common way, simplifying the operation of multi-vendor infrastructures, which are typically found in commercial telecom networks.
-It allows the forwarding plane of network devices such as switches and routers to be accessed and modified by the definition of specific rules for matching packet flows against a selection of layer-2 to layer-4 packet header's field values and the flows' ingress port number.
+The vendor-agnostic nature of OpenFlow facilitates the integration of heterogeneous devices in a common way, simplifying the operation of multi-vendor infrastructures, which are typically found in commercial telecom networks.
+It allows accessing and modifying the forwarding plane of network devices such as switches and routers by the definition of specific rules for matching packet flows against a selection of layer-2 to layer-4 packet header's field values and the flows' ingress port number.
 These rules take the form of entries in forwarding flow tables residing in the network devices.

-It should be noted that this separation of the control and data planes for the switching fabric also exists, to some extent, in the wireless domain.
-Indeed, the Internet Engineering Task Force (IETF) standardized several years ago the Control and Provisioning of Wireless Access Points (CAPWAP) protocol [6], which centralizes the control in wireless networks.
-In principle, CAPWAP is technology-agnostic and requires specific bindings for each considered access standard, although so far only the binding for 802.11 has been defined.
-Radio configuration is expressed in terms of management information base elements included in the standard, such as the operating channel or the transmission power, but also the beacon interval or contention parameters used by the medium access scheme.
-With CAPWAP, control frames are delivered to a central controller, which is responsible for medium access control (MAC) layer control, in a way that can easily be related to the way OpenFlow delivers to the controller information about new incoming flows.
+It should be noted that this separation of control and data plane for the switching fabric also exists, to some extent, in the wireless domain.
+Indeed, the IETF standardized several years ago the Control And Provisioning of Wireless Access Points (CAPWAP) protocol [6], which centralizes the control in wireless networks.
+In principle, CAPWAP is technology agnostic and requires specific bindings for each considered access standard, although so far only the binding for 802.11 has been defined.
+Radio configuration is expressed in terms of management information base elements included in the standard, such as the operating channel or the transmission power, but also the beacon interval or the contention parameters used by the medium access scheme.
+With CAPWAP, control frames are delivered to a central controller, which is responsible for MAC layer control, in a way that can be easily related to the way OpenFlow delivers to the controller information about new incoming flows.